family-adaptive-resilience/personal-plan/README.md

 9.**Early treatment**
 The NHS doesn’t have many early treatments available, but my reading of the research suggests that early treatment leads to much better outcomes.

 10.**[Air conditioning hacks](https://t.co/SzlQkdESov)**.
-I do not advise the following because it's easy to end up hurting yourself.  __ice9 took the following steps to sterilise air conditioning.
+I do not advise the following because it's easy to end up hurting yourself.  @__ice9 on Twitter took the following steps to sterilise air conditioning.
 Don't copy him unless you are as talented as him.
 > personally, I simply placed a 36W quartz mercury vapor UV-C aquarium sanitizing bulb inside the main intake for my residential HVAC system.
 It runs continuously.
 Sometimes I ran exposed 11W bulbs of the same nature in spaces I believed to have a higher risk of contamination at a given time.
 Oh I see what you were asking-- yes any open use of UV-C bulbs needs to be in unoccupied spaces to prevent UV burns to the skin or corneas.
 254nm is not vacuum UV.
 I also do not notice any ozone odor from ozone-free models, even in the immediate vicinity of one just after shutdown.
 Ozone can be perceived as low as 5 parts per billion.
 Hence I think 185nm leakage is likely negligible.
 Also helps in cleaning up after discarding spoiled fruit etc.

 11. Important: **prone** - lying on your front (prone) increases the amount of oxygen you can get into your lungs.
 [Doctors realised this](https://edition.cnn.com/2020/04/14/health/coronavirus-prone-positioning/index.html) earlier in the year when they observed the benefit to patients.
 This is worth considering if one encounters breathing problems.